-5.2 If, on expiry of the period for cancellation, the price for an annual subscription is increased by more than 5% (five per cent) compared to the previous calendar year, the subscriber may exceptionally cancel his subscription by giving notice in writing within 2 (two) weeks of receipt of notification of the price increase.
+5.2 If, on expiry of the period for cancellation, the price for an annual subscription is increased by more than 5% (five per cent) compared to the previous calendar year, the subscriber may exceptionally cancel his subscription by giving notice in writing within one month of receipt of notification of the price increase.

-5.4 Unless otherwise provided on the invoice, payment shall be made net and without reduction within 1 (one) month at the latest of receipt of the invoice.
+5.4 Unless otherwise provided on the invoice, payment shall be made net and without reduction within one month at the latest of receipt of the invoice.
 The EPO shall be entitled to make a delivery dependent on prior payment, where it considers this necessary.

 Delivery, including any taxes, duties or charges payable, shall be at the expense of the customer, who agrees to accept responsibility for any damage or loss during transportation.

-7.1 Liability for defects shall cover product defects which existed at the time of shipment by the EPO to the customer on condition, as far as data carriers and software are concerned, that they are used on the computer hardware and with the operating systems for which they are intended, as indicated in the current version of the product’s specifications.
+7.1 Liability for defects shall cover Product defects which existed at the time of dispatch by the EPO to the customer on condition, as far as data carriers and software are concerned, that they are used on the computer hardware and with the operating systems for which they are intended, as indicated in the current version of the Product's specifications.

-7.2 The EPO does not guarantee that the software will meet the customer's requirements or will operate in an error-free manner.
-No warranty is given or representation made, either express or implied, with respect to the quality of the products provided, their performance or their fitness for a particular purpose.
-The EPO accepts no responsibility for the completeness and correctness of the data supplied or for the timely delivery of the products ordered.
+7.2 No warranty is given or representation made, either express or implied, with respect to the quality of the Products provided, their performance or their fitness for a particular purpose.
+The EPO accepts no responsibility for the completeness and correctness of the data supplied or for the timely delivery of the Products ordered.
+The EPO does not guarantee that the software will meet the customer's requirements or will operate in an error-free manner.

 7.4 Further defect and damage liability claims by the customer shall be excluded unless the damage has been caused by the EPO wilfully or through gross negligence or entails injury to life, body or health or is attributable to violation of an essential contractual obligation.
 If the customer is an entrepreneur within the meaning of Section 14 of the German Civil Code (BGB), such liability in the last-mentioned case of negligent violation of an essential contractual obligation shall be limited to foreseeable damages typical of such contracts.

-7.5 The aforementioned defect liability claims shall become time-barred 1 (one) year after delivery of the products to the customer.
-Where they concern an obvious defect, the claim shall be made in writing without delay and at the latest within 1 (one) month of delivery of the product to the customer.
+7.5 The aforementioned defect liability claims shall become time-barred one year after delivery of the Products to the customer.
+Where they concern an obvious defect, the claim shall be made in writing without delay and at the latest within one month of delivery of the product to the customer.

-The transfer of data carriers together with the relevant software to third parties, including subsidiaries, associated or affiliated companies, and members of the same group of companies, is allowed only if the customer ceases to use the data and data carriers and software, transfers all data, the data carrier and software, and deletes or destroys any copy he has made and if the third party has undertaken in writing visà-vis the EPO to observe these General Conditions.
+The transfer of a Product to third parties, including subsidiaries, associated or affiliated companies, and members of the same group of companies, is allowed only if the customer ceases to use the Product, transfers the complete Product and deletes or destroys any copy he has made, and if the third party has undertaken in writing vis-à-vis the EPO to observe these General Conditions.

 10.1 These General Conditions and any agreement incorporating them shall be governed by German law, without regard for the provisions of German private international law.
 The United Nations Convention on Contracts for the International Sale of Goods shall not apply.